nerdralph/debugSerial/README.md

 AVR Arduino tiny and fast bit-bang serial output library

 This library is for very high-speed (7-10 cycles/bit) serial output.
 The default speed is 8 cycles/bit, or 1mbps at 8Mhz.
 Bit-bang serial implementations must have interrupts disabled during transmit, so a high-speed implementation minimizes the impact on interrupt latency.
-Most of the code is written in assembler for minimal code size.
+At the default 8 cycles per bit, the code to transmit a full frame including start and stop bits takes 84 cycles.
+Most of the code is written in assembler to achieve the minimum possible code size.

 A subset of the standard Serial print methods are supported: flash strings, single characters, and bytes as HEX or DEC can be printed.
 Methods not used will not consume any flash.
 Flash size requirements are as follows:
 * print single characters: 28 bytes